quantstamp/qsp-protocol-audit-contract/Contribute.md

 2. Follow the coding guidelines using `.editorconfig` in the repository
 3. Update the documents accordingly to describe the interface and feature change

-We will review the pull requests on a regular basis and will give you feedback based on your changes.
+We will review the pull requests when we have availability and will give you feedback based on your changes.
 We expect responses of the feedback within 2 weeks.
 After 2 weeks, we may close the pull request due to inactivity.